Table of contents

 It’s important to remember that not all prospective customers are alike and each has their own specific needs and wants.
 As a result, asking the right questions when personal selling is essential to identify those needs and wants.

-Only then can you tailor your pitch in a way that will be most effective in convincing the prospective customer to make a purchase.
+Only then can you tailor your pitch to be most effective in convincing the prospective customer to make a purchase.

 Get your buyer personas right

-Personal selling is all about understanding your audience and customizing your sales pitches to appeal to their specific needs and interests.
+Personal selling is about understanding your audience and tailoring your sales pitches to their specific needs and interests.
 This is why it’s so important to get your buyer personas right.

-If you don’t know who you’re selling to, it’s hard to make a sales pitch that will resonate.
+If you don’t know who you’re selling to, it’s hard to craft a sales pitch that resonates.

-You could end up speaking too broadly and not addressing the specific pain points that your prospect is looking to solve.
-Or, you could focus too narrowly on one aspect of the product or service and miss the opportunity to sell the full benefits.
+You could end up speaking too broadly and fail to address the specific pain points your prospect is looking to solve.
+Or you could focus too narrowly on one aspect of the product or service, missing the opportunity to sell the full benefits.

 Use communication skills

-Sales staff need to be able to communicate effectively to sell products or services.
-This means being able to explain the benefits of the product or service convincingly, and also being able to build rapport with the customer.
+Sales staff need to communicate effectively to sell products or services.
+This means being able to explain the product or service’s benefits convincingly and build rapport with the customer.
 Good communication skills can help sales staff to overcome objections and close sales.

 Follow up